nfproc/TRNG_IP/README.en.md

 platform (v2.6).
 The author synthesized a PYNQ overlay with the core using Vivado 2020.1, targetting the PYNQ-Z1 board.

-More information about developing an overlay and collecting bitstrings will be found in an article of the ACRi blog (in Japanese), which is planned to be published in May 10, 2021.
+More information about developing an overlay and collecting bitstrings is found in <a href="https://www.acri.c.titech.ac.jp/wordpress/archives/11585">
-The URL of the article will be added after publication.
+an article of the ACRi blog</a> (in Japanese).

 Copyright
 ---------